lf-lang/rfcs/text/0001-rfc-process.md

 - Which license should we use for RFCs in this repository?
 - How can we send out FCPs to all interested parties?
-(The mailing list would work, put currently there is no way for people to subscribe)
+(The mailing list would work, but currently there is no way for people to subscribe)

 # Future possibilities
 [future-possibilities]: #future-possibilities